full

 Speaker:

-This he thought was always his least favorite part of any investigation.
+This, he thought, was always his least favorite part of any investigation.

 Speaker: